ibtisamafzal/voyance/README.md

 1. Enter a query in the hero (e.g. *"Compare pricing for top 5 CRM tools"*).
 2. Click **Research** — the agent plans, navigates, extracts, and verifies.
 3. In the Output section: sort the table, export **CSV** or **HTML**, and click **Listen to Vera** for the spoken briefing.

 ---

-## Manual smoke checklist

-Before recording the final demo or submitting to judges, run the short checklist in `SMOKE_CHECKLIST.md` from a clean checkout environment.

----